scylladb/scylla-cluster-tests/docs/artifacts_test.md

 Artifacts tests are kind of smoke tests which verify that packaging artifacts like .rpm/.deb files, cloud or container images produced by ScyllaDB builds can be deployed successfully.

+Private repo test is also kind of artifacts test.

 # Jenkins pipelines

 Artifacts tests triggered by another projects which build .rpm's and .deb's.
 E.g., tests for CentOS triggered by `centos-rpm` project.